ManticoreGamesInc/platform-documentation/src/tutorials/concurrent_storage_tutorial.md

 The value of the entry into the `data` table is the current player count plus the `deltaPlayers` amount.

 !!! warning "Callback Efficiency and Return Value"
     It is important that the callback (function) is fast to execute and returns back the table it was passed in.
 If your callback is slow, then it will slow down the updates to the key for any other server instances that are trying to write to it.
-Using a delta value (i.e. `deltaPlayers`) is a good way to batch up calls instead of updating concurrent storage every time a player joins or leaves.
+Using a delta value (that is `deltaPlayers`) is a good way to batch up calls instead of updating concurrent storage every time a player joins or leaves.

 ```lua
 local function UpdateTotalPlayers(data)